ChrstphrHll/npc_gen/students/Tisette Bender.md

 ---
 ### Description
 - 1st year Gnome Paladin in Burk
-- frizzy green hair that's parted to the right, Gray eyes, and Brown skin
+- shoulder length wavy grey hair that's plain, Gray eyes, and Brown skin
 - Is Profound and Plain, and has Logic as their ideal

 ### Organizations